nashville-software-school/server-side-python-curriculum/book-3-web-applications/chapters/DJANGO_AUTHENTICATION.md

 Make sure you visit http://localhost:8000/accounts/logout to ensure that you are unauthenticated.
 Then go to the book list, and you will be immediately redirected to the login view.

 ![animation of visiting the book list and being redirected to login view](./images/login-required-implementation.gif)

+> **Lightning Exercise:** Add the decorator to the appropriate modules so that the user has to be authenticated to view libraries, and librarians.